sakuli/sakuli/CONTRIBUTING.md

 Maintenance, Enhancements, Features and Bugs.
 This section only concerns the first three of these.
 If you want to learn about how to report bugs, [this](#reporting-bugs) might help you.

-Before creating a suggestion, please check Check if there's already an [issue](https://github.com/sakuli/sakuli/issues) addressing your suggestion.
+Before creating a suggestion, please check if there's already an [issue](https://github.com/sakuli/sakuli/issues) addressing your suggestion.
 When you are creating an enhancement/feature suggestion, please fill in the [enhancement](https://github.com/sakuli/sakuli/issues/new?template=enhancement.md) or [feature template](https://github.com/sakuli/sakuli/issues/new?template=feature.md) and ensure, that the